 But as he tried to struggle, it hit him like a bolt of lightning – when did injury matter?
 Why didn't he just slice free of his bindings with a blade, or claws to match those of the dark Alex Mercer that tormented him?

 Desperate panic clawed at his gut when he realized the answer – he couldn't regenerate.
 Couldn't transform.
 His powers had left him.
 And he was blind.

-"My eyes!" he gasped, tasting blood.
+"What did you do to me?" he gasped, tasting blood.